 - 10.12.1 Headsails shall be measured on the perpendicular from the luff (outside edge of the sail and/or luff rope) to clew (intersection of the lines of the foot and leech).
-A wrap-around headsail shall be measured on the perpendicular from the line of junction of the wrap-around parts to the clew. - 10.12.2 LPG shown on the rating certificate shall be the value for the largest area headsail carried on the boat.
+A wrap-around headsail shall be measured on the perpendicular from the line of junction of the wrap-around parts to the clew. - 10.12.2 LPG shown on the rating certificate shall be the value for the greater of the largest area headsail, other than LRH, carried on the boat or largest area headsail for which the boat is rated. - 10.12.3 LRHLP shall be the LPG of the Large Roach Headsail measured as defined in 10.12.1.